trini0n/tera-discord-relay/README.md

 - Join the desired guild on the desired character to use as the bot relay.
 - Turn off account armor.
+- If you want the relay to be able to complete guild quests, give it a role and assign the appropriate permissions in game.

 ## Installation